 The Cardiology Research Unit's areas of research involve contributing to multi-centre trials, including trials of new devices for coronary angioplasty, and clinical trials of new drugs for management of heart attacks, cholesterol levels, and arrhythmia.
 Local research includes assessment of biomarkers as predictors of coronary stent re-stenosis after implantation.
 The Research Unit is also performing a prospective study in patients with aortic valve disease evaluating what genes might be important in the development of narrowed heart valves in older persons.

 The Cardiology Research Unit has several PhD candidate openings.
-Contact Dr Chris Baldi for more information.
+Contact the Department of Medicine Research Administrator for more information.

 Current Research Projects